Going to US Open Tennis in NYC: 2026 Guide

 Take the #7 subway in the direction of Flushing, Queens to the Mets-Willets Point stop.
 Popular subway stations to pick up the #7 in Manhattan are Grand Central Station or the 34th Street-Hudson Yards subway station on10th Avenue.

-US Open fans can take the metro from 34th Street-Hudson Yards to Mets-Willets Point
+Getting to the US Open by public transport is easy.
+Take the metro from 34th Street-Hudson Yards to Mets-Willets Point

 The fastest mass transit option is to take the Long Island Rail Road (LIRR) to the Mets-Willets Point station.
 It will be the Port Washington line.